A strikingly original and profound slice of mythology from the award-winning author of Oranges Are Not the Only Fruit

-Visionary and inventive, believable and intimate, Weight turns the familiar on its head to show us ourselves in a new light.
+Jeanette Winterson’s retelling of the myth of Atlas and Heracles asks difficult and eternal questions about the nature of choice and coercion.
+Visionary and inventive, Weight turns the familiar on its head to show us ourselves in a new light.

 See more reviews

-Jeanette Winterson’s first novel, Oranges Are Not the Only Fruit won the Whitbread prize for Best First Novel.
-Since then she has published seven other novels, including The Passion, Written on the Body and The PowerBook, a collection of short stories, The World and Other Places, a book of essays, Art Objects and most recently a children’s picture book, The King of Capri.
+Jeanette Winterson’s first novel, Oranges Are Not the Only Fruit, won the Whitbread Prize for Best First Novel.
+Since then she has published many other novels, including The Passion, Written on the Body and The PowerBook, a collection of short stories, a book of essays, and children’s picture books.
 She has adapted her work for TV, film and stage.
 Her books are published in 32 countries.
-She lives in Oxfordshire and London.